Barbadians Going Global!

-Sir Garfield Sobers was also knighted by Queen Elizabeth II in 1975 for his services to cricket.
+Queen Elizabeth II also knighted Sir Garfield Sobers in 1975 for his services to cricket.

-By an act of Parliament in 1998 and another outstanding achievement for this local Bajan, Sobers was also named as one of the ten National Heroes of Barbados.
+By an act of Parliament in 1998 and another outstanding achievement for this local Bajan, Sobers was also named one of Barbados’ ten National Heroes.

-Irving Louis Burgie, otherwise known as ‘Lord Burgess‘, is a pride to the island of Barbados.
+Irving Louis Burgie, otherwise known as ‘Lord Burgess‘, is a pride to Barbados’ island.

-Known as one of the greatest composers of Caribbean music, Burgie’s songs have sold over 100 million records throughout the world.
+Known as one of the greatest composers of Caribbean music, Burgie’s songs have sold over 100 million records worldwide.

-He is is the creator of the lyrics for the Barbados national anthem ‘In Plenty and In Time of Need and is internationally recognized worldwide for his music and lyrics of to the ‘Day-O’ the song, the most commonly associated song with the Caribbean to this very day.
+He is the creator of the lyrics for the Barbados national anthem ‘In Plenty and In Time of Need and is internationally recognized worldwide for his music and lyrics of the ‘Day-O’ the song, the most commonly associated song in the Caribbean to this very day.

-‘Day, me say, saaaaay day-o.
+‘Day, I say, saaaaay day-o.
 Daylight come and me wan’ go home.‘

 In 2007, he was also inducted into the Songwriters Hall of Fame for his outstanding musical talents and achievements.